ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_ping_instance_metric_monthly %}

-**Description:** Atomic Level Instance Service Ping data with Last Pings of the Month by Instance, Host, Metric, Month for 28_Day and All_Time metrics
+**Description:** Atomic Level Instance Service Ping data with Last Pings of the Month per Installation by Ping and Metric for 28_Day and All_Time metrics
 - The basic Id's from the source for Subscription, Product and Location are included.

 **Data Grain:**
-- dim_instance_id
-- dim_host_id
+- dim_ping_instance_id
 - metrics_path
-- ping_created_at

 **Filters:**
 - UUID is NOT NULL  -  Filter In-Valid Data from Source